 (d) was disclosed to Producer, other than under an obligation of confidentiality, by a third party who had no obligation not to disclose such information to others.

-5.4 Customer PII.
-As between the Parties, Ethos holds all right, title and interest in and to Customer PII, none of which is transferred to Producer under this Agreement.
-Producer shall not, whether directly or indirectly (e.g., through its Representatives), process, store, collect, generate, access or otherwise use Customer PII from or in locations outside the United States, unless expressly authorized to do so in a writing signed by an authorized representative of Ethos in connection with this Agreement.\ \ In the event of a Security Incident involving Customer PII, Producer shall at its sole cost and expense: (i) provide full details of such Security Incident to Ethos as soon as possible thereafter, but in any event within 2 days of first discovering such Security Incident; (ii) cooperate with Ethos in every reasonable way to investigate the Security Incident; (iii) terminate any unauthorized access to affected Customer PII; (iv) perform all necessary remediation to fully address the Security Incident and prevent reoccurrence thereof, including development of a plan of remediation that is subject to Ethos’ reasonable input; (v) provide reasonable assistance to Ethos to regain possession of the affected Customer PII; and (vi) cooperate with Ethos in the conduct of any investigation of, or litigation involving, third parties related to the Security Incident. \
+In the event of a Security Incident involving Ethos Personal Data in Producer’s care, custody or control, Producer shall at its sole cost and expense: (i) provide full details of such Security Incident to Ethos as soon as possible thereafter, but in any event within two (2) days of first discovering such Security Incident; (ii) cooperate with Ethos in every reasonable way to investigate the Security Incident; (iii) terminate any unauthorized access to affected Ethos Personal Data; (iv) perform all necessary remediation to fully address the Security Incident and prevent reoccurrence thereof, including development of a plan of remediation that is subject to Ethos’s reasonable input; (v) provide reasonable assistance to Ethos to regain possession of the affected Ethos Personal Data; and (vi) cooperate with Ethos in the conduct of any investigation of, or litigation involving, third parties related to the Security Incident.

 Indemnities and Insurance.